chamarairesh1982/wedakiriya-lk/README.md

 # WedaKiriya.lk

 A simple static directory to showcase local services in Sri Lanka.
-Built with HTML, CSS and [Bootstrap 5](https://getbootstrap.com/).
+Built with Vanilla HTML, CSS and JS.
 This repository is ready to be hosted on GitHub Pages.

 You can view the live site at [https://chamarairesh1982.github.io/wedakiriya-lk/](https://chamarairesh1982.github.io/wedakiriya-lk/).

 ## Structure
 - `index.html` – main page listing sample services
-- `css/style.css` – custom styling
+- `css/styles.css` – custom styling
 - `images/` – contains local SVG icons for the hero section and service cards
 - `data/services.js` – small JS array of service listings used by the homepage